YahooArchive/mojito/docs/dev_guide/code_exs/view_engines.rst

      return fs.readFileSync(tmpl, 'utf8');
    }

-The Mustache and Handlebars rendering engines compile templates into an executable JavaScript function, but the implementation of the ``compile`` method in the view engine addon is up to the developer.
+The Handlebars rendering engines compile templates into an executable JavaScript function, but the implementation of the ``compile`` method in the view engine addon is up to the developer.
 In the above code snippet, the ``compile`` method simply returns the template file to the ``render`` method, where the instance of the Handlebars rendering engine calls ``compile`` to render